pentandra/lifepreserver/content/blog/opening-knowledge/index.markdown

 bust, up to the bottom lip.
 The rest is obscured by the opaque aluminum block that is the top four stories of the library.
 It's hard to tell whether the library is depicting someone male or female, old or young, happy or sad.
-Neither can you tell what is in his or her mind, or even what he or she is thinking.
-Due to the design of it's exterior covering, nobody can see into the library from the outside, but the people inside can see out.
+Neither can you tell what is in his or her mind, nor what he or she is thinking.
+Because it is covered with finely perforated aluminum mesh, nobody can see into the library from the outside, but the people inside can see out.

 <figure id="fig:squarehead" class="img" property="schema:image" resource="#squarehead" typeof="schema:ImageObject">
   <img property="schema:contentUrl" src="square_head.jpg" class="static" alt="Tête carrée, or Square Head, a library in Nice, France" />